Groundfish: Trawl Rationalization (Amendment 20) and Intersector Allocation (Amendment 21) Trailing Actions

 - Transmittal Letter, October 30, 2012

 - Statement of Council Rationale

 - Preliminary Draft Environmental Assessment

 On January 2, 2013 NMFS published a proposed rule on whiting reallocation.
 On March 28, 2013, NMFS published a final rule implementing the Council recommendations.
 On March 29, 2013, a second suit was filed challenging the whiting allocation (Pacific Dawn II).
 On December 5, 2013, the court ruled, upholding the final whiting quota allocation recommended by the Council and implemented by NMFS.
 On February 3, 2014, the plaintiffs appealed this ruling and on May 13, they filed their opening brief.

 TRAILING ACTIONS IMPLEMENTED December 15, 2013 and January 1, 2014

-- Removal of the end-of-year ban on quota pound (QP) transfers between vessel accounts
+- Removal of the end-of-year ban on QP transfers between vessel accounts

 - Clarification that mothership/catcher vessels with more than one catch history allocation may commit each to a different mothership

-- Change of the term “permit holder” to “vessel owner,” as necessary, to clarify the regulations
+- Change of the term “permit holder” to “vessel owner,” as necessary, to clarify the regulations, and

 - Change of the Opt-out Requirement for QP Deficits lasting more than 30 days, in order to allow vessels to rejoin the fishery after deficits are cleared (adopted by the Council at its April 2012 meeting).